holodex/holodex/README.md

 [![snapshot of Holodex](./snaps/holodex0.png)](http://holodex.enspiral.info)

-We want to be a modular app within the [Open App Ecosystem](https://github.com/open-app/core), where other apps can rely on us as the single source of truth for people and groups' profile, role, and relationship information.
-We are not a "secure identity vault" that provides authentication (who you are as a cryptographic key), that is for another app.
+We are a modular app within the [Open App Ecosystem](https://github.com/open-app/core), where other apps can rely on us as the single source of truth for people and groups' profile, role, and relationship information.
+We are not a "secure identity vault" that provides authentication (who you are as a cryptographic key), that is for another modular app.

 This repo is the top-level repo for the project.
 You can find the app code repo [here](https://github.com/holodex/app).